francis-clairicia/EasyNetwork/docs/source/tutorials/ftp_server.rst

    :lineno-match:

-The request handler
+The Request Handler
 -------------------

 Let's create this request handler.

-Service initialization
+Service Initialization
 ^^^^^^^^^^^^^^^^^^^^^^

 A feature we could have used for the :ref:`echo client/server over TCP tutorial <echo-client-server-tcp-request-handler>`